holgerbrandl/gi2accession/README.md

 ```

-There's just a single method that accepts a list of comma/semicolon separated GIs and returns a json structure with the mapping.
-Unmappable IDs are mapped to NA.
+There's just a single method that accepts a list of comma/semicolon separated GIs and returns a json array with the mapping table.
+Unmappable IDs are mapped to `null`.

 We notice and welcome the surprisingly little amount of boilerplate code required to turn it into a Spring-Boot ready application.
 Only a specially annotated `Application` class is needed which is used as an argument to `SpringApplication.run` in the main function of the kts.
 Kotlin makes it possible to keep everything in a single class here.

 To test the app locally we can use use `http://localhost:7050/gi2acc?gi=42` or `http://localhost:7050/gi2acc?gi=123,222, 232,3` for multiple IDs.

 To check if also invalid GI are handled gracefully we can mix in an invalid id `http://localhost:7050/gi2acc?gi=23,5353,34`, which gives:

 ```json
 [
   {